glasspage/UnitySync/README.md

 Library/UnitySync/SceneBackup
 ```

 Backups can be restored from the Debug section while no UnitySync session is active.
-They are a safeguard, not a replacement for source control.
+They are a safeguard but shouldn't be relied upon.

 ## Limitations